The Fox | Crawley, Winchester, Hampshire

-Scheme: Restaurant Extension and Renovation to Grade II Listed Public House / Client: Private / Type: Commercial / Location: Crawley, near Winchester, Hampshire
+Restaurant Extension and Renovation to Grade II Listed Public House

-We are delighted to announce the completion of The Fox; a newly opened restaurant and public house in the village of Crawley, near Winchester, in Hampshire.
+The Fox is a restaurant and public house in the village of Crawley, near Winchester, in Hampshire.
 The project includes a full scale refurbishment of a dilapidated and uninhabitable Grade II Listed building originating from the early 17th Century.

 Working alongside Design Engine Architects, we have overseen the transformation of the existing building as well as the construction of a brand new extension.
 The intention of the establishment is that it will act as a destination for the surrounding area.